The Valley of Gwangi

 The Valley of Gwangi is a 1969 American fantasy Western film produced by Charles H. Schneer and Ray Harryhausen, directed by Jim O'Connolly, written by William Bast, and starring James Franciscus, Richard Carlson, and Gila Golan.

 Creature stop-motion effects were by Harryhausen, the last dinosaur-themed film that he animated.
 He had inherited the film project from his mentor Willis O'Brien, responsible for the effects in the original King Kong (1933).
 O'Brien had planned to make The Valley of Gwangi decades earlier but died in 1962 before it could be realized.
-Producer Charles Scheer called it "probably the least of the movies Ray and I made together."
+Producer Charles H. Schneer called it "probably the least of the movies Ray and I made together."

 Plot

 In early 20th century Mexico, T.J.
 Breckenridge hosts a rodeo.
 Her former lover, Tuck Kirby, a former stuntman working for Buffalo Bill's Wild West Show, wants to buy her out.
 He is followed by Lope, a Mexican boy who intends to join the rodeo on a quest for fame and fortune.
 T.J. is not interested in Tuck, who is still attracted to her.
 T.J. accepts Tuck when he saves Lope from a bull.

 T.J. has an advantage she hopes will boost attendance at her show – a horse called El Diablo.
 Tuck meets British paleontologist Horace Bromley, who is working in a nearby Mexican desert.
 Bromley shows Tuck fossilized horse tracks, and Tuck notes their similarity to El Diablo's feet.
 Tuck sneaks Bromley into the circus for a look at El Diablo, which Bromley declares to be an Eohippus.

 The horse came from a place known as the Forbidden Valley.
 Romani Tia Zorina claims that the horse is cursed, and demands that it be returned.
 Later, she and the other Romani collaborate with Bromley to steal El Diablo and release it in the valley.
 Bromley hopes to follow the horse to its home in search of other prehistoric specimens.
 Carlos, a former member of the Romani tribe now working for T.J.'s circus, walks in on the theft and tries to stop it, but is knocked out.

 Tuck arrives just as the Romani leave.
 Carlos sees him as he is regaining consciousness.
 Tuck notices that the horse is missing, and follows Bromley.
 T.J. and her crew discover Carlos, who claims that Tuck stole El Diablo for himself.
 Carlos, T.J., and the others decide to follow Tuck and Bromley into the valley.